DinographicPixels/.github/profile/README.md

 #### More information:
 - Note that DinographicPixels isn't a corporation and is independent.
 - Working at DinographicPixels is not paid because of budget restrictions, we're hiring volunteers.
-- Most of /every repositories on this organization are made by PakkoGraphic (@pakkographic).
+- Most of /every repositories in this organization are made by PakkoGraphic (@pakkographic).